 NEXT MEETING: We have the Upper Midwest Regional Blacksmith Conference (UMRBC or Pontiac

 ) coming next month.
 Bill Conyers is the IBA co- ordinator.
 If you want to help out or have any questions contact Bill at (574) 277-8729 or email: email@example.com

 9:30 AM is the regular meeting time for IBA Hammer-Ins with beginner training available at 9:00 AM unless otherwise noted.
 PLEASE MAKE SURE TO ASK FOR HELP!

-The IBA is in the process of organizing a new satellite group that will meet at the Pioneer Village Blacksmith Shop at the Indiana State Fair Grounds in Indianapolis.
-Meetings likely will be held on the fourth Saturday of the month starting in March or April of 2015.
-For more information please contact Bill Newman (by phone at 317-690-2455 or by email at email@example.com).
+The IBA has organized a new satellite group that meets at the Pioneer Village Blacksmith Shop at the Indiana State Fair Grounds in Indianapolis.
+Meetings are held on the fourth Saturday of the month.
+For more information please contact Bill Newman (by phone at 317-690-2455 or by email at firstname.lastname@example.org).

 The IBA has created a Facebook group designed to encourage INFORMAL COMMUNICATION among our members and among all people interested in blacksmithing.The Facebook group name is "Indiana Blacksmithing Association (IBA)".
 Please feel free to "Join" the group on Facebook.
 It is a public group so anyone can join and post to it.
 In your posts, please be respectful of others.
 Please feel free to post photographs or create photo albums that relate to the mission of the IBA.
 FORMAL COMMUNICATION about the activities of the IBA and our newsletters can still be found at this web site.

 Here is a little retrospective of our 2013 conference.